 Getting an MBA is a significant investment on several levels.
 Aside from the obvious cost of MBA tuition, pursuing an advanced degree also requires serious investments of time and personal energy.
 These investments become even more challenging to make if you plan to continue working full time while you complete your graduate studies.

 It makes sense, then, to consider the potential return on your investment in your MBA from multiple angles.
-A typical MBA ROI should certainly include a financial return, but it will also increase opportunities for personal and professional growth, and the exact kind of returns you receive will vary depending on where you choose to pursue your MBA.1 Learn more about everything that goes into your MBA ROI and how to determine where to achieve the right kind of MBA ROI for you.
+A typical MBA ROI should certainly include a financial return, but it will also increase opportunities for personal and professional growth, and the exact kind of returns you receive will vary depending on where you choose to pursue your MBA.
+Choosing a reputable program is important, especially in a crowded space with many offerings.1

 What Makes Up Your MBA ROI?